guzeradimaz/Translator-openAI/README.md

  # Hi friend!
-This is my translator application using TypeScript & React JS library.
+This is my translator application using OpenAI & TypeScript & React JS library.

   It's simple to use... just write text and select language!